-People who are lactose intolerant may feel uncomfortable 30 minutes to two hours after consuming milk and milk products.
+Lactose intolerance includes a possible uncomfortable feeling about 30 minutes to two hours after consuming milk and milk products.
 Symptoms range from mild to severe, based on the amount of lactose consumed and the amount a person can tolerate.
-Common symptoms include abdominal pain, bloating, gas, diarrhea and nausea.
+Common symptoms include abdominal pain, bloating, gas, diarrhea, and nausea.

 This is best explained by describing how a person develops lactase deficiency.
-Primary lactase deficiency develops over time and begins after about age two when the body begins to produce less lactase.
-Most children who have lactase deficiency do not experience symptoms of lactose intolerance until late adolescence or adulthood.
+Primary lactose intolerance occurs or develops over time and begins after about age two when the body begins to produce less lactase.
+Most children who have lactase deficiency do not experience lactose intolerance symptoms until late adolescence or adulthood.

 Symptoms can be managed with dietary changes.
 Many can tolerate some amount of lactose in their diet.
 Gradually introducing small amounts of milk or milk products may help some people adapt with fewer symptoms.
 Often, people can better tolerate milk with meals.

 The doctor may first recommend eliminating all milk and milk products from the person’s diet for a short time to see if the symptoms resolve.
 Two tests measure the digestion of lactose.
 The Hydrogen Breath Test and the Stool Acidity Test help medical professionals determine the levels of undigested lactose in the patient’s diet.

 Who is At Risk for Being Lactose Intolerant?

 Lactose intolerance is a common condition that is more likely to occur in adulthood, with a higher incidence in older adults.
 Some ethnic and racial populations are more affected than others, including African Americans, Hispanic Americans, Native Americans, and Asian Americans.
 The condition is least common among Americans of northern European descent.
 It is possible to have congenital lactose intolerance.